The Amazing Praybeyt Benjamin: Box office

 MMDA Chairman Francis Tolentino, revealed that The Amazing Praybeyt Benjamin topped the box office record of the 40th Metro Manila Film Festival's opening day on December 25, 2014, in a radio interview in DZMM.
 Praybeyt Benjamin was ahead of fellow entrants, My Big Bossing's Adventures and Feng Shui 2 ranked second and third respectively in terms of box office record on the opening day of the film festival.
 Tolentino did not state the official figures of the sales on the opening day of the film festival during the said interview.

 During her stint at The Buzz where is she is one of the hosts, Kris Aquino said that The Amazing Praybeyt Benjamin recorded P172 million worth of box office receipts as of 3:00 pm PST December 28, 2014.

-In a January 15, 2015, episode of Vice Ganda's variety show, It's Showtime, he announced that the movie closed the day before with P435 million earnings, surpassing the film Starting Over Again in terms of domestic earnings.
-He now hold the distinction of starring in 7 of the 20 highest-grossing films in the Philippines of all time.

 Critical response

 Despite being a high-grossing film at the 40th Metro Manila Film Festival, reception for The Amazing Praybeyt Benjamin generally received negative reviews.

 Zig Marasigan of Rappler, described the film in his movie review as "a brainless, hyper-stylized and utterly ridiculous family comedy".
 Marasigan criticized Praybeyt Benjamin for "unashamedly made for profit".
 He also described the film as "cheap, tacky and absolutely nonsensical.
 But say what you might about the film's level of intellectualism (or lack thereof), it is at least honest about its intentions".
 Marasigan however acknowledged that the film fulfilled its purpose, to primarily entertain its target audience.

 Bubbles Salvador at the Philippine Entertainment Portal, has a more positive review for the film.
 While Salvador took note of one loophole in the plot of the film - namely the lack of resolution between Bimbee and his father, with the former feeling unloved by the latter, Salvador described Praybeyt Benjamin 2 as "worth of one's couple of hours at the cinema this holiday season, if one is not looking for a lesson in history, a love story, or a good scare, and would settle for a light and funny action comedy".